Mole Pest Control Milton Keynes, Bletchley & Newport Pagnell

 - Various deterrent devices are available such as magnetic fields, ultrasound or only noise devices.

-- Burying individual bottles up to their necks in the ground is said to repel moles as the vibrations they send out when the wind hits them and scares them away.
+- Burying individual bottles up to their necks in the ground is said to repel moles as their vibrations send out when the wind hits them and scares them away.